Industrial And Logistics

 Project coordination

-Track inspection windows, shutdown planning, startup needs, and commissioning dependencies so industrial users can protect operations.
+Track Fort Bend County inspection windows, refrigeration system startup dependencies, temperature pull-down sequencing, and environmental control commissioning so cold storage users can begin operations.

 Project coordination